Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks

 \leadauthor{Kaur}

-\significancestatement{Environmental sensing typically requires a separate transducer per physicochemical target.
-Individual sensors cannot respond to unanticipated stimuli or repair themselves when damaged.
-Fungal mycelial networks respond to chemical, optical, mechanical, thermal, and biological inputs through a single electrophysiological pathway, but recording reliable signals from living mycelium over operationally relevant timescales has proven difficult.
-Here, we develop a porous bioceramic platform that sustains fungal mycelium and records extracellular voltages.
-We show that a single device distinguishes 14 stimulus types, recovers electrophysiological function within 72~h of mechanical damage, and sustains calibration-quality signals over long-term operation.
-Living fungal networks can thus serve as multimodal, self-repairing sensing substrates when the stimulus space and failure modes are not defined in advance.}
+\significancestatement{Living fungal mycelium responds to chemical, optical, mechanical, thermal, and biological stimuli through a shared membrane-voltage mechanism.
+However, its use as a biosensor has been constrained by the absence of an interface that simultaneously sustains metabolism, standardizes electrode coupling, and tolerates mechanical damage.
+We engineered the Mycoponically Integrated Network Device (MIND), using porous ceramics as an antimicrobial liquid nutrient delivery platform with integrated electrophysiology, converting the mycelium into a multimodal, self-repairing, multi-domain biosensor.
+MIND distinguishes 14 stimuli, with calibration across five fungal species/clades.
+We also show function recovery within 72 h of mechanical damage and sustained operation beyond 11 months.
+MIND lays the foundation for transforming mycelial networks into multi-domain biosensors.}

-\authorcontributions{Z.O.Z. collected data, analyzed data, and helped in writing the manuscript; U.K. led the design conceptualization, fabrication, supervised the project, guided experimental design and biological interpretation, and wrote the manuscript; D.M.P. contributed to the design, the biological interpretation of the data, and manuscript revision.} \authordeclaration{The authors declare that they have no competing interests.} \correspondingauthor{\textsuperscript{1}To whom correspondence should be addressed.
-E-mail: kauru@purdue.edu}
+\authorcontributions{Z.O.Z. collected data, analyzed data, and helped in writing the manuscript; D.M.P. contributed to the design, conceptualization, and the biological interpretation of the data, and edited the draft manuscript; U.K. led the design conceptualization, fabrication, supervised the project, guided engineering design and biological interpretation, and wrote the draft manuscript.} \authordeclaration{The authors declare that they have registered the associate intellectual property with the Purdue Office of Commercialization, and a provisional patent has been filed.} \correspondingauthor{\textsuperscript{1}To whom correspondence should be addressed.
+E-mail: porterf@purdue.edu, kauru@purdue.edu}

 \keywords{biosensor $|$ mycelium $|$ bioelectrical transduction $|$ multimodal sensing $|$ self-repair}